DevKica/unicorn/README.md

 "Unicorn" is the project that aims to take my programming skills to the moon 🚀

+Let's get to the real description of this project.
+This app is mainly based on tinder logic (swiping, matching, messaging etc.)

+If you don't know how tinder works, please familiarize yourself with this topic before reading further.

+I thought it would be a good idea for the project, because tinder contains very interesting features such as:

+- real time messaging
+- matching and filtering users
+- swiping
+- premium accounts / time subscriptions

+It may not seem like it, but the database architecture is really complicated and writing it from scratch was quite a challenge for me.

+For detailed documentation of each feauture, please refer to the [features](#features) section.

 ## 🧭 Navigation

 - [🖇️ Installation](#installation)